SENIOR RESEARCH SPECIALIST

-My research combines satellite products, model outputs and in situ data to study ecosystem processes, from physics to top predators and carbon export with a stronger focus on phytoplankton.
-I currently work with several MBARI research groups (Chavez, Haddock, Robison, Smith).
-Topics include physical and biological variability at regional and global scales, response to climate and ocean change, links with higher trophic levels, bioluminescence in the upper ocean, and connections between surface, midwater and benthic communities.
+My research combines satellite products, models and in situ data to study ecosystem processes and physical/biological interactions in the coastal and open oceans.
+I work with several MBARI research groups (Chavez, Haddock, Robison, Smith).
+Current areas of research include physical and biological variability at regional and global scales, ecosystem response to climate and ocean change, bioluminescence in the upper ocean, marine hotspots in the California Current, connections between surface, midwater and benthic communities, and the effect of tropical islands on phytoplankton biomass and biodiversity.

 Large-scale climate variability and impacts on biology

-- Nitrate supply calculations from satellite winds and in situ nitrate climatologies (Messié et al. 2009, updated in Messié & Chavez 2015).
-See the Nsupply webpage for a description of the method and to download data products.
+See the Nsupply webpage for a description of the nitrate supply calculation method and to download data products.

 Physical-biological interactions in the western tropical Pacific